analogdevicesinc/ai8x-training/README.md

 5. (Optional) Select the “Eclipse” and/or “Visual Studio Code Support” components to add support for those IDEs.

-6. Continue through the instructions to complete the installation of the MaximSDK.
+6. Continue through the instructions to complete the installation of the MSDK.

 7. (macOS only) Install OpenOCD dependencies using [Homebrew](https://brew.sh/)